Prelude in C-sharp minor (Rachmaninoff)

 Sergei Rachmaninoff's Prelude in C-sharp minor (Прелюдия), Op.
 3, No. 2, is one of the composer's most famous compositions.
-Part of a set of five piano pieces titled Morceaux de fantaisie, it is a 62-bar prelude in ternary (ABA) form.
-It is also known as The Bells of Moscow since the introduction seems to reproduce the Kremlin's most solemn carillon chimes.
+Part of a set of five piano pieces entitled Morceaux de fantaisie ("Pieces of fantasy"), it is a 62-bar prelude in ternary (ABA) form.
+It is also known as The Bells of Moscow, since the introduction seems to reproduce the Kremlin's most solemn carillon chimes.

-Its first performance was by the composer on 26 September 1892, at a festival called the Moscow Electrical Exhibition.
-After this première, a review of the concert singled out the Prelude, noting that it had “aroused enthusiasm”.
+On 26 September 1892, the composer himself performed the work for the first time, at a festival called the Moscow Electrical Exhibition.
+After the première, a review of the concert singled out the Prelude, noting that it had "aroused enthusiasm".
 From this point on, its popularity grew.

-Rachmaninoff later published 23 more preludes to complete a set of 24 preludes covering all the major and minor keys, to emulate earlier sets by Chopin, Alkan, Scriabin and others.
+Rachmaninoff later published 23 more preludes to complete a set of 24 preludes covering all the major and minor keys, in a time-honored tradition pioneered by composers such as Bach, Chopin, Alkan, Scriabin, and many others.

 Background

-This work was one of the first the 19‑year‑old Rachmaninoff composed as a "Free Artist", after he graduated from the Moscow Conservatory on 29 May 1892.
+This work was one of the first that the 19‑year‑old Rachmaninoff composed as a "Free Artist", after he graduated from the Moscow Conservatory on 29 May 1892.
 He performed this new work for the first time at one of the concerts of the Moscow Electrical Exhibition on 26 September 1892.
 It was printed the following year as the second of five Morceaux de fantaisie (Op.
 3), all dedicated to Anton Arensky, his harmony teacher at the Conservatory.
 Because at the time Russia was not party to the 1886 Berne Convention, Russian publishers did not pay royalties, so the only financial return he ever received for this piece was a 40 ruble (about two months' wage of a factory worker) publishing fee.